innopolis-devops/labs/app_python/README.md

 <http://localhost:1337>

+Everytime you visit main page, the time is logged to a file and you can check it using '/visits' route

 ## Docker

 I have used Docker from the start in this project.
 The `docker-compose.yml` points to remote brebuilt image.
 Refer to Usage and Build sections for more details.